aces/sing-squashfs-support/build_data/README.md

 ...
 ```

-Of course they can ben named anything else, the procedure below
+Of course they can be named anything else, the procedure below
 works just as well.

 ## Figuring out how to pack things